John Kroencke: Proposed Cambridge Extension is Well Targeted

 To the latter point: the danger in these efforts announced by Gove—like past efforts to improve the situation—is that they can create political backlash.
 A good example of this is the effort from the conservative prime minister before last, which failed spectacularly in the by-elections in Chesham and Amersham in the leafy commuter belt.

 Some positive signs of the political success of the effort can be seen in Theresa Villiers’s praise.
-Villiers, who represents Barnet, situated at the end of the Northern Line in outer London– famously spoke out about the stillborn algorithm.
+Villiers, who represents Barnet, situated at the end of the Northern Line in outer London– famously spoke out about the stillborn algorithm proposed by the Johnson government.
 The political process and specifics of the Cambridge Plan will ultimately determine whether it succeeds.
 If so, the government may have managed to stumble upon a workable model: concentrating development in the areas that are most ripe for it and using the value generated by the development to pay for improvements that offset the reasonable concerns of the existing residents.

 John Kroencke is a Senior Research Fellow at the Centre for Enterprise, Markets and Ethics.
 For more information about John please click here.